 A recent addition is the occasional DJ for a Day, on 2nd and 5th Wednesdays from 7-8:00pm, repeated at 10:00am on Fridays.
 So far we have had three guest hosts who brought and/or chose their own music, introducing it and playing it with assistance from one of our trained hosts.
-Two of these hosts are going on to produce their own shows (Scott Golden – on the new program grid as of December – and Kim Leon), but you may also do it as just a one-time thing.
+Two of these hosts have gone on to produce their own shows (Scott Golden – on the program grid as of December – and Kim Leon – whose new show CoverAlls we introduced above), but you may also do it as just a one-time thing.
 Call 595-6195 to get in line for your turn at the mic.
 No training is necessary for this gig, a good way to test your enthusiasm for doing your own show eventually.

 Local programming is our priority, so there IS still room in our schedule for new local programs – we will happily displace outside programs for good local programming.

 If you miss something we changed (mostly outside programs that have been canceled, reruns of them eliminated or the time changed), let us know, we can try to find a slot for anything we should be keeping, but we need to hear from you.

 Click below to view our program schedule (subject to change):